Tazewell High School

 Tazewell High School (THS) is a public secondary school in Tazewell, Virginia, United States.
-It is part of Tazewell County Public Schools and is located on 627 Fincastle Road.
-As of the 2007-2008 school year, enrollment is around 500 students.
+It is part of Tazewell County Public Schools and is located on Fincastle Road.
+As of the 2007-2008 school year, enrollment was around 500 students.

 History

 Prior to the current location, Tazewell High School was located in three other areas: the current locations of the Tazewell County Courthouse, the Tazewell branch of the Tazewell County Library, and the Tazewell County Administration Building.